Stefanuk12/RoProPatcher/README.md

 You can view a fully manual YouTube tutorial [here](https://youtu.be/GHPSL0IMeww)

 # Getting RoPro Verification Token
-You may use the patcher to get this token, however, you might find it easier to do it another way:
+This will detail how to get your verification token which 99% of you will find no use for.
+This token is used for tracking playtime for a specific user.
+By using this token, you are able to track playtime for your main account while on your alt account.
 - Go to your extensions in your browser, e.g. `chrome://extensions`
 - You should see something like `Inspect views  background page` under RoPro
 - Press on the underlined __background page__